 - 5–6 kaffir lime leaves

-- 1 bunch of fresh coriander, we’re mainly interested in the stalks from about half way down, make sure to rinse them)
+- 1 bunch of fresh coriander/cilantro, (we’re mainly interested in the stalks from about half way down, make sure to rinse them)

-- 1 tsp turmeric powder (for extra colour)
+- 1 teaspoon turmeric powder (for extra colour)

-- Process all ingredients in a food processor or blender until well combined and ground, as fine and smooth as you can get.
-Store paste in a clean, airtight jar in the fridge for up to 2 months.
+- Process all ingredients in a food processor or a blender until ground as smooth as possible and well combined.
+Store the paste in a clean, airtight jar in the fridge for up to a month, or freeze it for a few months.